EdmontonPy/edmontonpy/README.rst

 Get started using EdmontonPy with the ``manage.py`` command.

-Contributing
+Ways to Contribute
 ============

-For guidance on setting up a development environment and how to make a contribution to EdmontonPy, see the `contributing guidelines`_.
+For guidance on setting up a development environment and ways to make a contribution to EdmontonPy, see the `contributing guidelines`_.

 .. _contributing guidelines: https://github.com/EdmontonPy/edmontonpy/blob/master/CONTRIBUTING.rst